freecityhacks/fch-docs/GOVERNANCE.md

 After a successful review, the following resources will be created for the project:

-- A category in the Free City Hacks forums,
+- A category in the Yonder Hacks forums,
 - A code repository, and
 - A project or team page on the official platform, in an area separate from mature projects, to be maintained by the project lead.

 ### Incubating a Project

-The purpose of the incubation phase is for a project to show that it is gathering momentum and adheres to the "Principles & Roles" of Free City Hacks projects.
+The purpose of the incubation phase is for a project to show that it is gathering momentum and adheres to the "Principles & Roles" of Yonder Hacks projects.
 The project mentor will work closely with the project lead and there are at least quarterly informal review meetings with the mentor on how the project is doing.
 Should a mentor not be able to fulfill his/her role any more, it is the responsibility of the project lead to find another mentor.
-We advise that the project lead gives at least quarterly updates on the Free City Hacks blog on how the project is doing.
+We advise that the project lead gives at least quarterly updates on the Yonder Hacks blog on how the project is doing.

-Free City Hacks will provide support to incubating projects.
-The project lead will work closely with the Free City Hacks community manager as well as with the project mentor.
+Yonder Hacks will provide support to incubating projects.
+The project lead will work closely with the Yonder Hacks community manager as well as with the project mentor.

 ### Archiving an Incubating project